 Arise early and set out for an early morning game drive and head to the mating ground of the Uganda Kobs.
-You will search for lions, elephants, buffaloes and other wild animals in their natural habitat before returning for the camp.
-Look out for the some bird species as well- herons, storks, plovers, scaly breasted illadopsis, snowy- headed, robin-chat among others.
+You will search for lions, elephants, buffaloes, and other wild animals in their natural habitat before returning to the camp.
+Look out for some bird species such as African Wattled Lapwing, Temminck’s Courser, Martial Eagle, African Crake, Flappet Lark, and Moustached Grass Warbler among others.

 After lunch, you will take on a scenic boat cruise along the Kazinga Channel.
 The channel is a birders’ haven with up to 60 different bird species, on average to be sighted.
-On a scheduled 2 hrs boat ride over a 12 to 14 kms stretch of the channel, guests are almost always guaranteed excellent birding and wildlife sightings.
-Look out for the Hippopotamus, Nile crocodiles, wallowing Buffaloes on the reedy banks and Elephants.
+Look out for the African Skimmer, Gull-billed Tern, Gray-headed, and Lesser Black-backed Gulls among others.
+On the cruise, you will have sightings of Hippopotamus, Nile crocodiles, wallowing Buffaloes on the reedy banks, and Elephants.
 Later head back to the lodge for relaxation.
 Dinner and Overnight at Queen Elizabeth Bush Lodge (B-L-D

 DAY 5: QUEEN ELIZABETH – BWINDI PARK 6 hrs